MoMuSE: Momentum Multi-modal Target Speaker Extraction for Real-time Scenarios with Impaired Visual Cues: Introduction

-However, the aforementioned approaches introduce an additional step of using pre-enrollment, and the pre-enrolled speech may not align with the actual acoustic scenario during usage.
+Despite achieving good performance, above approaches introduce an additional pre-enrollment step, and the acoustic environments of the pre-enrolled speech may not match the deployment environments.
 Instead of pre-enrollment, we propose tracking speaker identity using speech derived from previous time steps, offering a more accurate representation of the speaker's current vocal characteristics.
-While leveraging such ``self-enrollment" speech for second-phase inference has proven effective in tasks like speech enhancement \cite{andreev23_interspeech}, audio-based speech separation \cite{wang2020online,li2018source,li2019listening,pan24_interspeech}, and target speaker extraction \cite{deng21c_interspeech,pan2024neuroheed,pandey2023attentive,wang2024dense}, the performance degrades if the self-enrollment speech is of poor quality.
+While leveraging such ``self-enrollment" speech for second-phase inference has proven effective in tasks like speech enhancement \cite{andreev23_interspeech}, audio-based speech separation \cite{wang2020online,li2018source,li2019listening,pan24_interspeech}, and target speaker extraction \cite{deng21c_interspeech,pan2024neuroheed,pandey2023attentive}, the performance degrades if the self-enrollment speech is of poor quality.

-In this paper, we propose the \textit{\textbf{Mo}mentum \textbf{Mu}lti-modal target \textbf{S}peaker \textbf{E}xtraction} (\textbf{MoMuSE}), a novel framework that employs a memory bank with a momentum mechanism to dynamically track and update the speaker's identity using previous time steps, This dynamic updating ensures that the memory bank retains the most accurate speaker embedding, enabling MoMuSE to maintain focus on the target speaker during real-time inference, even when visual cues are corrupted or unavailable.
-Experiments demonstrate that our proposed MoMuSE achieves a momentum effect, enabling target speaker extraction to continue functioning even when visual cues are completely absent.
+In this paper, we propose \textit{\textbf{Mo}mentum \textbf{Mu}lti-modal target \textbf{S}peaker \textbf{E}xtraction} (\textbf{MoMuSE}) \footnote{Demo: \url{https://mrjunjieli.github.io/demo_page/MoMuSE/index.html}}, a novel framework that employs a memory bank with a momentum mechanism to dynamically track and update the speaker's identity using previous time steps, This dynamic updating ensures that the memory bank retains the most accurate speaker embedding, enabling MoMuSE to maintain focus on the target speaker during real-time, even when visual cues are corrupted.
+Experiments demonstrate that our proposed MoMuSE achieves a momentum effect, enabling TSE to continue functioning even when visual cues are completely absent.